tinacms/tinacms/CONTRIBUTING.md

 # watch all packages
 pnpm run watch
 # in a separate tab, navigate to starter project
-cd experimental-examples/tina-cloud-starter
+cd examples/basic-iframe
 # start the dev server
 pnpm run dev
 ```

-That should allow you to see 2 things: The Altair graphql playground at `http://localhost:4001/altair` and the demo app at `http://localhost:3000`.
-Tina form changes should result in `experimental-examples//tina-cloud-starter/content/marketing-pages/index.md` being changed.
+Now you should be able to navigate to http://localhost:3000 and see the starter project.

 ## PR Workflow